 I think that you can move forward, as they say, without denying what you had and where you’ve been.
 There are good places everywhere.
 I’m looking forward to swimming in my hometown community pool, to autumn in the northeast US, to being there for my family, to going to the Jersey seashore, to new work.
 I think that my life will be good.
 But in my heart I will never leave my California.

-By: On being optimistic, tech, the quality of the light, good weather « Amarez – mszv – feels like home on October 18, 2009
+2. Pingback: On being optimistic, tech, the quality of the light, good weather « Amarez – mszv – feels like home

-By: My Journey, California to Pennsylvania, July 2009.
-Part 2 of 3, Santa Fe to Oklahoma « Amarez – mszv – feels like home on December 5, 2009
+3. Pingback: My Journey, California to Pennsylvania, July 2009.
+Part 2 of 3, Santa Fe to Oklahoma « Amarez – mszv – feels like home